lukahabus/open-data-assistant/memory-bank/activeContext.md

 -   Encapsulate distinct functionalities (like API calls) within Langchain Tools.
 -   Configure external API call parameters like timeouts explicitly.
 -   Request structured JSON output from LLMs where applicable (though the current agent returns natural language).
--   Prioritize finding relevant *datasets* rather than directly answering questions requiring deep data analysis within the datasets themselves (at this stage).
+-   **Current Preference:** Prioritize finding a *range* of relevant datasets (up to 10-20) for exploration, rather than trying to pinpoint the single "best" dataset.